Common Employer and Broker Partner Questions Related to COVID-19

 - Expanded pre-tax election changes are allowed under IRS Section 125 for the 2020 calendar year.
 As a temporary relief measure, through 12/31/2020, you may allow participants to make additional election changes outside of the usually strict requirements for health plan pre-tax premiums, Health FSAs, and Dependent Care FSAs.
 Please contact us if you have an employee election change request that you are not sure about, and we will be happy to help you evaluate the situation.

 - Claims & appeals deadlines for Health FSA and HRA plans have been extended.
-For claims runout periods ending after 3/1/2020, this rule extends the final claim filing date until 60 days after the end of the outbreak period.
+For claims runout periods ending after 3/1/2020, this rule extends the final claim filing date to the end of the “Outbreak Period.”
+The Outbreak Period is defined as March 1, 2020 until 60 days after (a) a yet-to-be announced end of the COVID-19 national emergency, or (b) an end date announced by the regulatory agencies, which is not to extend beyond March 1, 2021.
 Typical runout periods are 90 days for FSAs and 90-180 days for HRAs, so this change affects most Health FSA and HRA plans that ended 12/31/2019 or later, and some HRAs that ended as far back as 9/30/2019.
 The final filing date for these plans has been extended in our system to at least 8/31/2020, and will continue to be changed as necessary depending on the duration of the outbreak period.
 Please note that this DOL/IRS rule was released on 5/4, and overlaps to some degree with IRS Notice 2020-29, released 5/12, which also affects the final filing dates for some FSA plans (explained below).

 - Eligible dates of service have been extended for incurred expenses under Health FSAs & Dependent Care FSAs.
 For Health FSAs, Limited Dental/Vision FSAs, and Dependent Care FSAs that originally included eligible dates of service of 1/1/2020 or after, IRS Notice 2020-29 extends the dates of service to 12/31/2020.
-This includes all FSA plans that began 1/1/2020 or later, as well as Health FSA plans that ended 10/31/2019 or after and included the 75-day grace period.
+This includes all FSA plans that end in 2020, as well as Health FSA plans that ended 10/31/2019 through 12/31/2019 and included the 75-day grace period.
+For FSA plans that end in 2020 and include the 75-day grace period, the eligible dates of service extend through either 12/31/20 or the end of the grace period, whichever is later.
 This also effectively extends the claims runout periods for these plans to at least 12/31/2020.
 We have made these deadline extensions in our system for all applicable plans.
 That said, we are aware that certain employers may have exceptional circumstances such that the claims incurred extension could be problematic (including mid-2020 implementation of HSA bank accounts).
 We will do our best to accommodate such special request if the request is made to us by 5/31/2020.
 We will have less administrative flexibility after that time.
 Accordingly, we will be communicating this change to participants soon after 5/31/2020.
 Even so, know that participants are already able to file claims under the new deadlines and take advantage of the COVID-19 friendly rules.

 - The maximum carryover amount for Health FSAs is increased for plan years beginning 2020 and beyond.
 Like the OTC prescription requirement changes, this change is intended to be permanent.
 For Health FSA plan years beginning in 2020, the amount that can be carried forward into 2021 plan years will increase from $500 to $550, and going forward will be indexed at 20% of the IRS Health FSA maximum election amount.
 This increase will automatically take place for affected plan years in our system.